ncatlab/nlab-content/pages/1/2/2/8/18221/content.md

 In certain parts of the [[type theory]] literature, such as the [[HoTT book]], categories are sometimes called **[[precategories]]**, and univalent categories are called categories, but strict categories are still called strict categories, which means that strict univalent categories are lacking a name.
 In this article, we shall follow established terminology outside of the type theory community and call a category a category, and a univalent category a univalent category.
 We shall also use the adjectives "weak" and "strict" when appropriate.

 Historically, the notion of a univalent category came out of a subfield of type theory called [[homotopy type theory]], where types model [[infinity-groupoids]], and where the interpretation of the usual definition of category in the [[simplicial set]] model does not result in a strict categories, but rather in a [[Segal space]] whose hom spaces are [[homotopy theory|homotopically]] [[0-truncated]] and [[discrete]].
 Univalent categories then arose as the [[complete Segal spaces]] whose hom spaces are homotopically 0-truncated and discrete.
-Complete Segal spaces differ from Segal spaces in that they have a condition, called *Rezk completeness*, that homotopy equivalence of objects (a weakened version of isomorphism) are the same as a weakened version of equality of objects.
+Complete Segal spaces differ from Segal spaces in that they have a condition, analogous to the antisymmetry condition for [[prosets]] and [[posets]], called *Rezk completeness*, that homotopy equivalence of objects (a weakened version of isomorphism) are the same as a weakened version of equality of objects.

 See [[relation between type theory and category theory]] for the interpretation of [[HoTT]] in an [[(infinity,1)-topos]], as well as [[category object in an (infinity,1)-category]], for more information.
 The general idea is presented there at _[Homotopy Type Theory Formulation](category+object+in+an+%28infinity%2C1%29-category#HomotopyTypeTheoryFormulation)_.
 For internal [[1-categories]] in HoTT (as opposed to more general internal [[(infinity,1)-categories]]) a comprehensive discussion was given in ([Ahrens-Kapulkin-Shulman-13](#AhrensKapulkinShulman13)).